armory/docs/content/en/docs/spinnaker/terraform-enable-integration.md

 The examples on this page describe how to configure the Terraform Integration and an artifact provider to support either GitHub or BitBucket.
 Note that the Terraform Integration also requires a `git/repo` artifact account.
 For information about how to use the stage, see [Using the Terraform Integration]({{< ref "terraform-use-integration" >}}).

-Armory Spinnaker's Terraform Integration integrates your infrastructure-as-code Terraform workflow into your SDLC.
+Armory's Terraform Integration integrates your infrastructure-as-code Terraform workflow into your SDLC.
 The integration interacts with a source repository you specify to deploy your infrastructure as part of a Spinnaker pipeline.

 ## Supported Terraform versions